Kibalchish47/rust-calculator/README.md

-This is a calculator that I have written along with Sammy69jsp.
+This is a calculator that I have written along with Sammy69jsp, to try to learn Rust.

 It includes basic functionality, such as :

--Addition,
+-Addition (+)

--Substraction,
+-Substraction (-)

--Multiplication,
+-Multiplication (*)

--Division,
+-Division (/)

--Exponents,
+-Exponents ()

--Modulus,
+-Modulus (%)

-Also there is a little functionnality called "memory", which is basically the result of your previous calculation that can be used as a placeholder (enter "m" instead of the number).
+To use the previous value you calculated (the so-called "memory"), enter "m" instead of the number.